 Alcohol use causes hippocampal atrophy in a dose dependent fashion.
 There is no safe level of alcohol consumption for brain health.
 This UK Biobank study of 25,378 participants (mean age 54.9±7.4 years) showed smaller grey matter volumes across the brain.

 This study involving over 21,000 participants found a correlation between weekly alcohol use of seven or more units (moderate use) and greater levels of iron in the brain.
 Iron accumulation in some brain regions was linked to worse cognitive function.
+Here is another study that came to the same conclusion.

 Alcohol consumption can seriously impair immunity